 - HPI recommendations and published data were important contributing factors in the decisions by the states of California, New York, Florida, Georgia, and several other states to reject severe drug payment caps and to promulgate safer cost-containment measures (e.g. mild cost-sharing).

-- Vermont’s initial health care plan included pharmaceutical coverage for near-poor elderly based primarily on the likelihood that this would reduce expensive nursing home admissions, a conclusion drawn from HPI studies on the impact of drug coverage limits on nursing home admissions among Medicaid elderly.
+- Vermont’s initial health care plan included pharmaceutical coverage for the near-poor elderly based primarily on the likelihood that this would reduce expensive nursing home admissions, a conclusion drawn from HPI studies on the impact of drug coverage limits on nursing home admissions among Medicaid elderly.

 - Based on HPI faculty’s 2010 Boston Globe op-ed documenting state censorship of health policy research fellows’ studies using Massachusetts health care data, the Secretary of the Massachusetts Department of Health and Human Services sought our policy advice and set up legal safeguards to protect academic freedom.

-- HPI studies led directly to new CMS and HEDIS measures that successfully increased beta blocker use and reduced mortality following acute MI in the elderly
+- HPI studies led directly to new CMS and HEDIS measures that successfully increased beta-blocker use and reduced mortality following acute MI in the elderly

 - HPI faculty published a 2012 landmark op-ed in the Wall Street Journal debunking the assumption that the roll-out of electronic health records to all medical providers in the US would save medical care costs.
 The leading IT journal (IEEE Spectrum) in the world and other outlets called it the beginning of a major backlash against HITECH (mandated by the 2008 stimulus legislation) that has continued until today.